spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/data-team/platform/ci-jobs/index.html.md

 Run this if you're updating the gitlab-ops manifest file.
 Requires a clone of RAW.
 Does not require any variables, except possibly a `TASK_INSTANCE` variable if it's an SCD table.
 This is separate from the `pgp_test` job because it requires a CloudSQL Proxy to be running in order to connect to the database.

+### DBT cloning selection

+When making any DBT changes, 🔆⚡️clone_model_dbt_select should be your first pipeline run to set up the environment, followed by either the `run_changed` or `specify_model` pipeline (to test & validate).

+The following jobs use the same selection syntax as the regular DBT runs, but they use this to **begin a SnowFlake cloning operation for the DBT lineage provided**.
+In the case of 🔆⚡️clone_model_dbt_select it is far faster, cheaper, and can handle a much greater data volume than the regular DBT runs, because they do not actually run DBT.

+#### ➕🔆⚡️clone_model_dbt_select

+Specify which model to run with the variable `DBT_MODELS`.
+Clones all models in the provided selection.
+Does not run any DBT tests or validation.
+This job will fail for the same errors as the existing DBT process (i.e. ensure that you have selected the correct lineage above your model).

 ### ⚙️ dbt Run

 These jobs are defined in [`snowflake-dbt-ci.yml`](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/snowflake-dbt-ci.yml)